Do you need a hazmat suit just to go into your kids' rooms? Motivate your children to get their rooms clean and keep

 The house is a mess.
 It's overrun with toys and just as one mess is cleaned up, two more are made.

 Sometimes you've just got to let it go.
-Take baby steps to get your home organized and toys, clothes, games, and DVDs de-cluttered.
+Take baby steps to get your home organized and toys, clothes, and games de-cluttered.

 Don't expect little ones to clean more than one room, or even half a room, at a time.
 They're kids, and while they can learn responsibility through cleaning, they're never going to be as efficient as a professional cleaning crew.
 So let it go.
 You be you.
 Let them be them.
 And sometimes just close the door so you don't have to see the mess that day.